 MedicalResearch.com Interview with:

-Department of Neurology
+Department of Psychology

-MedicalResearch.com: What is the background for transcranial direct current stimulation?
-What are the main findings of this study in multiple sclerosis patients?
+MedicalResearch.com: What is the background for this study?
+What are the main findings?